 “Kind,” said the boy.

-Everyone can use this practical Tool Kit that contains all they’ll need to set up their dorm rooms and college apartments.
-Durable and compact, it includes 39 essential tools.
+Everyone can use this practical tool set that contains all they’ll need to set up their dorm rooms and college apartments.

 Your daughter and her friends will always remember a special piece of jewelry from Kendra Scott, especially if the stones are personalized with the colors of the college each girl is attending.
 There are dozens of different stones to pick from to create unique necklaces, earrings, and bracelets.

 Kids appreciate and need money and there are many clever ways to “dress it up.”

 - Fill a mason jar with dollars and add decorative touches in the colors of each college.